sbehling/Migrate-to-ArcGIS-Pro/README.md

 ## Sessions

-Most sessions will consist of a short introductory lecture followed by a demo, which you are welcome and encouraged to follow along click-by-click on your own screen.
+Most sessions will consist of a short introductory lecture followed by a demo, then some time for you to work through an exercise on your own.

 ## Feedback